 "Rose?
 Why are you shrieking?"
 Jasper regarded her, a crooked smile on his annoyingly beautiful face.
 Instead of acknowledging her fearful expression, his own expression turned to one of suspicion.
 "Are you hiding something?" he asked with a raised brow as he looked round the room, trying to catch her out doing something...anything to give her away and make her appear less innocent than she was.
 He loved his sister, there was no doubt about it, but he was tired of being the 'black sheep' of the family...forever bearing the brunt of the blame when anything went wrong.

-He smirked at her and said, "Tell me then, dear sister, why it is that you've got grass stains on your dress and..." he reached over and picked something off her shoulder, holding it between his fingers and studying it closely.
+He smirked at her and said, "Tell me then, dearest sister, why it is that you've got grass stains on your dress and..." he reached over and picked something off her shoulder, holding it between his fingers and studying it closely.
 She narrowed her eyes, trying to focus on what he held in his hand.
 "Animal hair on your cloak?
 Care to explain, oh dear one?"
 She frowned in confusion.
 She didn't think that she had come that close to the wolf...but clearly she was incorrect in that assumption.
 The smug look on his face was making it even harder for her to control her building anger and as much as he was just joking, sometimes her brother really did piss her off.

 "Jasper Mary Hale!" she laughed as he winced at her usage of his middle name.
 It was a tradition that all the men in their family were given the middle name of Mary, which was a fact her darling brother hid, stating that whenever someone asked that it stood for Mike.
 Whoever in the family that came up with that tradition was nothing but a genius.
 "Just because your mind immediately sinks into the gutter, doesn't mean that I have been off cavorting with all and sundry.
 And remember that I don't really care what people think of me, so, unless you have a reason for being here, just leave me alone.
-I need to start cooking dinner."
+I need to start cooking."
 He looked at her with incredulous eyes, the shock of her statement clearly evident on his face.
 Rose usually tried not to be so short with Jasper, but she was only human.

 "Rosie, I was just kidding.
 You know that, right?"
 He smirked at her, showing her his best innocent puppy dog eyes, which unfortunately weren't helping her forget the damned wolf.
 "Want me to help cook?" he added.
 Rose laughed loudly in response, remembering her brother's last attempt at cooking...an attempt which left her with not only unrecognisable charred remains for dinner, but three less pots to cook with and numerous bent utensils.

 "No Jaz, just leave me be, alright?
 I really need this to be perfect.
 No mistakes."
-She smiled assuringly at him and added, "And I really like my new pots, so could you just go get some firewood instead?"
+She smiled assuringly at him and added, "And I really like my new pots, so can you just go get some firewood please?"
 He grinned at her before grabbing the axe from behind the door and exiting with a flourish.
 He always knew how to make her smile, and even if he was the biggest goof in the village, she didn't mind for the most part.
 She busied herself with chopping vegetables and meat, readying the ingredients so that I could make one of her favourite recipes.
 Her mother's stew always brought back fond memories of her to Rose's mind, but as she picked up the meat and placed it in the pot, thoughts of her frightening experience rushed back as she realised where she had just sent Jasper.
 "Oh no!" she screamed as she dropped the knife and ran outside.
 What if...what if he came upon the wolf and it wasn't so forgiving this time?
 She knew she couldn't live without her stupid brother, or be the cause of his demise.
 How could she have been so thoughtless?
 She knew that he was old enough and handsome enough to talk himself out of any situation, but for heaven's sakes...there was no reasoning with a feral animal!